Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

 	- it is now some 87,000 LOC.
 The compiler source is proprietary at this time (Aug 2022), and will not be self-hosting (meaning: written in Jai) in the near future.
 The compiler is _very fast_: all typical debug-builds even up to 250,000 LOC are processed fully in under 1 s.

+> To reduce build-time further:
+> * remove the .pdb file before compiling
+> * compile for the x64 backend

 The compiler does not process code in a single-pass, lexically ordered way like C++ does.
 Instead the compiler does multiple passes to find all definitions if it needs to.
 This means _forward declarations are not needed_, and the _ordering of definitions and declarations is irrelevant_.

 The compiler uses a hand-written _recursive descent top-down parser_.
 It runs _multi-threaded_ as a kind of job system.